 >Occasionally, an LFO will be headshot; this will be viewed from the side, with the LFO's black silhouette against a white background.
 Half a measure will pass, and blood will begin to cartoonishly spray out, a la UNIT01 in her fight with Zeruel.

->In one episode, Renton faces something dark that he had been putting
+>In one episode, Renton faces something dark that he had been putting off for a

 Think of NGE as the angst ridden older sibling of E7.
 They are both mecha anime involving a somewhat pessimistic and introverted protagonist (Shinji more so than Renton), biological mecha and a girl with seemingly no emotions.
 However, Eureka Seven has a relatively upbeat tone and likeable characters as well as a sweet and happy ending, Neon Genesis is very dark in tone with disturbed and emotionally broken characters as well as a confusing and depressing ending.
 I would highly recommend both shows